matterhorn-chat/matterhorn/PRACTICES.md

   * Top-level functions have haddock documentation to help describe what the function is used for (and sometimes ways in which it shouldn't be used).

+  * Modules with more than a few exports should have an explicit export list to help us identify dead code.

 Branching